ohnoitsalobo/midi-lights/README.md

 Change WiFi network details in `header.h`

-(In order to receive hardware MIDI, use the ESP8266 RX pin `GPIO3` with the schematic linked above)
+(In order to receive hardware MIDI, use the ESP8266 RX pin `GPIO3` with the schematic linked above - or change the initialization in `header.h` to reflect whatever pin you're using)

 Change LED output pin and NUM_LEDS in `header.h` (and other LED strip details if you're not using WS2812B)